Your Linux full disk encryption is useless

 panic "Please file a bug on initramfs-tools."

-At this point ${rootmnt} holds the mountpoint of /.
-Our sed-insert adds a line just before the init system is executed (look at the image at the top of the page).
-To modify the filesystem, we need to add the rw kernel parameter or overwrite the init script as we do (sed -i 's/readonly=y/readonly=n/' init).
-Then we rebuild and overwrite the original initrd.
+At this point ${rootmnt} holds the directory of the already mounted root filesystem.
+Our “sed-insert” adds a line just before the init system is executed (look at the blog post image at the top of the post).
+To modify the root filesystem, we need to add the rw kernel parameter or overwrite the init script as we do (sed -i 's/readonly=y/readonly=n/' init).
+After backdooring the root filesystem (${rootmnt}/etc/cron.d/hackhack) we rebuild and overwrite the original initrd.
 After the next reboot, our backdoor will be placed in /etc/cron.d/hackhack.
 If the user updates the system our backdoored initrd will be overwritten.
 But our malicious cronjob persists.

 But my boot partition is encrypted

-This makes the whole thing more difficult to implement, but the problem remains.
-Depending on your system, you’ll need to patch an earlier stage of grub: core.img if you’re booting in BIOS mode, or grubx64.efi if you are using UFEI boot.
+This makes the whole thing more difficult to implement, but the problem remains: The code that asks you for the password needs to be authenticated (or encrypted).
+Depending on your system, you’ll need to patch an earlier stage of grub: core.img (check out my PoC) if you’re booting in BIOS mode or grubx64.efi if you are using UFEI boot.

 How to be safe(r)

-• Add a BIOS password to prevent strangers from booting an external drive or changing BIOS settings
+• Add a firmware password to prevent strangers from booting from USB or changing firmware settings

 Some debugging tips